vcchau/Risk/README.md

 # Risk
 A game of Risk.
-Created using Android Studio
+Created using Android Studio.